rust-lang/rust/text/0000-language-semver.md

 With the release of 1.0, we need to establish clear policy on what precisely constitutes a "minor" vs "major" change to the Rust language itself (as opposed to libraries, which are covered by [RFC 1105]).
-**This RFC proposes limiting breaking changes to changes with soundness implications**: this includes both bug fixes in the compiler itself, as well as changes to the type system or RFCs that are necessary to close flaws uncovered later.
+**This RFC proposes that breaking changes are only permitted within a minor release if they are fix to restore soundness**: this includes both bug fixes in the compiler itself, as well as changes to the type system or RFCs that are necessary to close flaws uncovered later.

 However, simply landing all breaking changes immediately could be very disruptive to the ecosystem.
 Therefore, **the RFC also proposes